 The game also uses the Yarn to place limitations on the players.
 For instance, they will have to find out checkpoints that extend the length of the Yarn held by your character, allowing him to explore further in the level.
 Sometimes, this requires careful navigation through the level to make sure that the least amount of Yarn is utilized before each checkpoint, especially if the player wants to locate each of the secrets.

 This unique gameplay is then used to create some great and fun areas to replay, that are full of beautiful locations.
 In one level, players have to navigate a beach full of crab while in another level there is a snowy hillside.
 The game never ceases to amaze with its visuals and variety of environments, which are arguably the game’s highlight

 Unfortunately with Unravel, Coldwood Studios appears to have closed the door for any potential sequel.
 It looks more like a singular adventure with a memorable character full of some great moments, but it does fall a bit short in terms of replay value.
 Once the player is done with all the levels and locating each secret, they won’t really have much to do in the game aside from repeating them.
 Still, considering the fact that the game is currently being offered for $19.99, it shouldn’t be missed based on the unique experience it offers.

 Unravel is available now on the PC, PS4 and Xbox One.
 It was developed by Coldwood Studios and published by Electronic Arts.
-A review copy of the game was provided by the publisher.
+This review covers the Xbox One version of the game.

 Unravel is absolutely gorgeous to behold but it is held back by its simple gameplay design.
 Yarny is great and the game does a remarkable job of building his character and making players care for him.